DodgeV/learning-programming/stata_NOTE.md

 * foreach    // loop over elements of a list, performing a block of code
 * forvalues    // loop over a numlist, performing a block of code
 * local    // define or modify a local macro (scalar variable)
-* save    // write the contents of memory to a Stata data set
 * insheet    // load a text file in tab- or comma-delimited format
 * infile    // load a text file in space-delimited format or as defined in a dictionary
 * outfile    // write a text file in space- or comma-delimited format